 Total Antivirus (TotalAV) is a fully-featured antivirus software suite with a lot to offer.
 TotalAV provides both a free version and a paid version that expands on the default options.

-We took a look at both versions, ultimately finding that the free trial version is useful, but very limited, while the paid version provides some uniquely valuable features that set it apart from some of the bigger names in the industry.
+In this Total AV review we took a look at both versions, ultimately finding that the free trial version is useful, but very limited, while the paid version provides some uniquely valuable features that set it apart from some of the bigger names in the industry.

 Minimum system requirements